Life is a Series of Unexpected Coincidences

 The scion of a house imploding . . .

 FRANCESCO DI ALESSANDRO GUIDI DA ROMENA was born posthumously to Albera da Susiana, the widow of Florentine count Alessandro Guidi da Romena.
 Alessandro was murdered on Christmas Day in 1302 and when the news spread, "church bells rang in thanksgiving," according to the chronicler Giovanni di Sandro.
 Alessandro's death began a struggle for control of the Romena fortune and Albera sought sanctuary at the church of Santa Croce in Florence.
 It was here that Francesco was born sometime in the late winter or early spring of 1303.
 By this time Francesco's paternal uncle, Tommaso Guidi da Porciano, seized control of the Romena legacy.
 As a result of the inter-familial conflict, Francesco spent his childhood in flight, traveling from one of his mother's castles in the Romagna to the next to escape his uncle's army and assassins.

 At the age of sixteen, Francesco went to England and sold his services as a mercenary to King Edward in his battles with the Scots.
 In 1327, backed by an army, Francesco returned to Tuscany and challenged his uncle, making Porciano sue for peace.

 Peace was tenuous.
 Despite receiving his inheritance and signing an accord with Porciano, Francesco had other enemies.
-Francesco entered a contract of marriage with the daughter of a powerful Florentine family in order to protect his Tuscan castles and lands but then repudiated the lady and took instead the illegitimate daughter of Alessandro's business partner, Serafina da Guistini, heiress to the lordship of Montebuoni.
+Francesco entered a contract of marriage with the daughter of a powerful Florentine family in order to protect his Tuscan castles and lands but then repudiated the lady and took instead Serafina da Guistini, the illegitimate daughter of Alessandro's business partner and heiress to the lordship of Montebuoni.

 Needless to say, conflict continued over the Romena legacy.